parttimenerd/dance-course-planner/README.md

 After building:

 1. Upload the contents of the `dist` folder to your server's `/dance-planner/` directory
 2. Ensure your web server is configured to serve static files from this directory
-3. **Important**: Place the `schedule.json` file in the `/dance-planner/` directory (same level as `index.html`)
+3. The `schedule.json` file will be automatically included in the build

-4. The app will automatically load files from the correct subdirectory path
+**Note**: If you don't have `schedule.json` in the root directory during build, you'll need to upload it manually to the `/dance-planner/` directory.

 Example file structure on server: